Alastair White

 Alastair White (born 1988) is a Scottish-New Zealand composer and writer.
-His work is characterised by a lyrical complexity which draws influence from technology, science, politics and materialist philosophy.
+His work is characterised by a lyrical complexity that has been described as an attempt "to challenge long-held assumptions about the material world and to illuminate the performative nature of matter itself" (Opera Today).

 Operas

 The fashion-opera cycle was created between 2018 and 2021.
-Combining fashion, dance, drama, poetry and music in what White calls 'contingent dialectics,' it was described by BBC Radio 3 as "a whole exciting new genre of art."
+Combining fashion, dance, drama, poetry and music in what White calls "contingent dialectics", it was described by BBC Radio 3 as "a whole exciting new genre of art".

 In 2018, WEAR premiered at Tete-a-Tete.
-An immersive performance at The Crossing, Kings Cross, London, it incorporated dance and fashion to explore the role of objects in changing perceptions of space and time.
+An immersive performance at The Crossing, King's Cross, London, it incorporated dance and fashion to explore the role of objects in changing perceptions of space and time.
 It was shortlisted for a Scottish Award for New Music, and revived by Opera in the City at the Bridewell Theatre the following year.

-These ideas were developed in 2019's ROBE, an opera death with themes of artificial intelligence, virtual reality and cartography.
+These ideas were developed in 2019's ROBE, an opera that dealt with themes of artificial intelligence, virtual reality and cartography.
 It premiered at The Place and was nominated for a Creative Edinburgh Award.
 It was released by Métier Records in February, 2021.

 His third fashion-opera WOAD premiered in 2021, adapting the Scots border ballad of Tam Lin to imagine the implications of multiverse theory.
-The Métier release was described by Fanfare as "the height of compositional magnificence."
+The Métier release was described by Fanfare as "the height of compositional magnificence".

-The fourth, RUNE, premiered later that year at the Round Chapel and is due to be released in Summer 2022.
+The fourth, RUNE, premiered later that year at the Round Chapel and was released in the summer of 2022.
 Scored for three pianos, two singers and four dancers, the work was a collaboration with London-based brand KA WA KEY.
-Vogue Italia called it "a perfect combination of show and costume."
+Vogue Italia called it "a perfect combination of show and costume," while Forum Opera described the release as "a new artistic form, more total, more immersive, rich in meaning and connection".

-Beyond the cycle, Hareflight premiered at the start of 2022 at the Leicester Guildhall, drawing influence from Tiepolo's The Discovery of the True Cross to discuss the relationship between truth and knowledge, "proposing an aesthetic of the thought or dance which moves faster than its crystallisation into sentence or gesture."
+Beyond the cycle, Hareflight premiered at the start of 2022 at the Leicester Guildhall, drawing influence from Tiepolo's The Discovery of the True Cross to discuss the relationship between truth and knowledge, "proposing an aesthetic of the thought or dance which moves faster than its crystallisation into sentence or gesture".

+In 2023, White created the world's first opera in the metaverse. #CAPITAL premiered as part of Metaverse Fashion Week in a digital opera house designed especially by Sybarite Architects.
+Hailed as "an impressive Gesamtkunstwerk [which] shows all that the future will make possible" (Schön! magazine), it was shortlisted for The Stage Awards and an Ivan Juritz Prize.

+He is currently adapting James Joyce's Finnegans Wake in a series of works leading up to the centenary of the book's publication.